 I started working with the Ortho-Bionomy in 2007, opening my own practice, ShaYLa, together with a colleague, in Germany, in 2015, where I concentrated fully on helping people to find their place of comfort within their body with the Ortho-Bionomy.

 In 2015, following a course with Terri Lee in the U.S., I also started to work with horses and the Ortho-Bionomy.
 This was followed by a series of courses in Structural Equine Osteopathy.
 However, I quickly found that the horses who had already experienced the Ortho-Bionomy would not let me work with the structural osteopathy.
 With the Ortho-Bionomy I work with the horse, not on the horse.
 When the horse has trust, lets go and begins to work with me, then wonderful releases of stress, tension and trauma can occur.
+I have currently also started training with the Masterson Method, Integrated Equine Performance Bodywork.

 In addition to qualifying as an Ortho-Bionomy practitioner in 2014, I have completed further training in treating shock and trauma, scars, amputations, implants and protheses, traditional Chinese medicine and acupuncture points, energy work and energetic psychology.